 - Use a good quality pot.
-We used my favorite heavy bottomed dutch oven and it helped the rice to cook evenly and absorb all the liquid evenly.
+Using a good quality heavy bottomed dutch oven or caldero helps the rice to cook evenly and absorb all the liquid evenly.

 - If you've ever had the crispy, almost but not quite burnt, rice at the bottom of a pot of Puerto Rican Arroz con Pollo (also known as Pagao), you know how good it is.
 That said, it's easy to burn if you're not paying attention so keep reading for more tips on how to make Pegao.

 My Puerto Rican family likes to make their own achiote oil using annatto seeds.

 To make your own achiote oil place a few tablespoons of annatto seeds in ½ cup oil.